The $\mathbb{Z}_2$-genus of Kuratowski minors: Lower bounds on the -genus and Euler -genus Lower bounds on the Z2-genus and Euler Z2-genus

 \begin{proof} Let $\mathcal{D}$ be an independently even drawing of $K_{3,t}$ on a surface $S$ of Euler genus $g$.
 For every $i\in[t-1]$, let $\gamma_i$ and $\gamma'_i$ be the closed curves representing the cycles $C_i$ and $C'_i$, respectively, in $\mathcal{D}$.
 For every $i,j\in[t-1]$, $i<j$, we apply Lemma~\ref{lemma_K33} to the drawing of $K_{3,3}$ induced by the vertices $a,b,c,u_0,u_i,u_j$ in $\mathcal{D}$.
 Let $A$ be the $(t-1)\times(t-1)$ matrix with entries

-Lemma~\ref{lemma_K33} implies that $A_{i,j}+A_{j,i}=1$ whenever $i\neq j$; in other words, $A$ is a \emph{tournament matrix}~\cite{Ca91_tournament}.
-Repeating the argument by de Caen~\cite{Ca91_tournament}, it follows that $A+A^{\top}$, with the addition mod $2$, is the matrix with zeros on the diagonal and $1$-entries elsewhere.
-This implies that the rank of $A$ over $\mathbb{Z}_2$ is at least $(t-2)/2$.
-Hence, the rank of $\Omega_{S}$ is at least $(t-2)/2$, which implies $g\ge (t-2)/2$. \end{proof}
+Lemma~\ref{lemma_K33} implies that $A_{i,j}+A_{j,i}=1$ whenever $i\neq j$; in other words, $A$ is the sum of a \emph{tournament matrix} and a diagonal matrix.
+This implies that $A+A^{\top}$, with the addition mod $2$, is a matrix with zeros on the diagonal and $1$-entries elsewhere.
+De Caen~\cite{Ca91_tournament} shows, by a simple argument, that the rank of $A$ over $\mathbb{Z}_2$ is at least $(t-2)/2$.
+Hence, the rank of $\Omega_{S}$ is at least $(t-2)/2$, which implies $g\ge (t-2)/2$ by Fact~\ref{fact_full_rank}. \end{proof}